 The density of the most common species in our dataset (i.e. occurrence per night larger than 30 % and occurrence per site larger than 50 %) was modelled as a negative binomial distribution.
 The response variable was the median number (among the four microphones) of five second intervals per night within which a species was identified.
 This acoustic activity was then used as a proxy of bat density (number of acoustic sequences per night within the acoustic range of the setting) (Froidevaux et al., 2017).

-Probability of bats to fly through the zone at risk
+Probability of bats flying through the zone at risk

-The probability of trajectories to be in the zone at risk (i.e. at vehicle height) was modelled using the risk status of each trajectory as the binomial response variable (0 = safe; 1 = unsafe) (Figure 2).
+The probability of trajectories to be in the zone at risk (i.e. at vehicle height and above the road) was modelled using the risk status of each trajectory as the binomial response variable (0 = safe; 1 = unsafe) (Figure 2).

 Bat-vehicle co-occurrence

 The probability of bats flying through the zone at risk gives a spatial evaluation of risk.
 To make a more precise risk assessment, bat-vehicle co-occurrence (i.e. temporal evaluation of risk) was also modelled.
 For bat flight trajectories at risk only, a proxy for the probability of bats avoiding vehicles was modelled using bat-vehicle co-occurrence as the binomial response variable (1 = bat-vehicle co-occurrence; 0 = presence of a bat while absence of vehicle).
 To do this, the time lag between an acoustic sequence containing a bat and the closest sequence containing a vehicle pass was calculated using the function find.matches of the Hmisc package (Harrell, 2018).
 If the time lag was lower than 10 s, we considered that there was a bat-vehicle co-occurrence (1).
 If the time lag was higher than 10 s, we considered that a bat was present during the absence of a vehicle (0).
-A relatively higher proportion of long time lags between bat passes and vehicle passes could be interpreted as a higher probability that bats avoid vehicles, thus we used this metric as a proxy for vehicle avoidance.

 Flight path orientation

 For all bat flight trajectories, the proportion of flight paths parallel to the road axis was modelled using flight orientation as a binomial response variable (0 = perpendicular; 1 = parallel).
+This model is not a quantitative estimation of the collision risk at a road section, since the road sections that we studied were approximatively squared, and thus the orientation of bat trajectories does not influence the time spent at risk of collision.
+This model was therefore made to provide a qualitative estimation of the collision risk that can help the design of mitigation measures.
+Even if bats flying parallel and above the road do fly for a longer among of time at risk of collision than bats crossing roads, in the case of our study, we assessed collision risks relatively to a road section and not relatively to a bat individual.

 Number of bat passes at collision risk per night